ricardoom/dominotrono/content/posts/re-re-design-pt1.md

 - next up: get some css and/ or JS working on individual groups and elements within the svg.
 Better yet:
   - Will HUGO allow me to put dynamic content inside the SVG in the form of a partial?
   - Still unclear on this front...

+### Feb.
+15 - 17, 2021

+I havent reallly been journaling the progress on recent changes and progress, but this thing is coming along, or spinning wildly out of control I'm not sure.
+But it is fun!
+I want to continue work on the home page, but I know its probalby not the thing I should be doing.
+Futzing w/ SVG and robots is lots of fun.
+But I need to get other things in the pipeling.
+The trick now is how to merge the whole thing down without all hell breaking loose.

+Thats the trick.